How Work in Progress Reports Benefit Contractors, Accountants, and Everyone ElsePosted by Rich Sghiatti

 At Old Republic Surety, we partner with construction companies and accounting firms to help protect and maximize their investments.
 That’s why we are one of the nation’s top underwriters of contractor performance and payment bonds.
 Contact our network of nearly 4,000 independent insurance agencies to discuss how your CPA can make use of WIP schedules to improve your bottom line.

 Rich Sghiatti is the Regional Vice President for Old Republic Surety's Contract Surety operations in Louisiana, Mississippi, Alabama, Tennessee, Georgia, Florida, North Carolina, South Carolina and Virginia.
-Rich brings more than three decades of surety experience with him while in the southeast.
+Rich brings more than four decades of surety experience with him while in the southeast.
 Rich has authored surety related BLOGs, articles and been a speaker at CFMA and AGC events.
 Rich holds a Bachelor's degree in accounting from the University of Scranton, PA and is originally from that area.